MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.Optimization.md

 ### Constructor

-To create a `Problem` object, you must specify the followinbg information:
+To create a `Problem` object, you must specify the following information:

 - `name`: A friendly name for your problem.
 No uniqueness constraints.
 - [optional] `terms`: A list of `Term` objects to add to the problem.